 We consume around 25-50 gigs of data each month.

 Public WIFI, Free or Paid

-Finding a place with Free Wi-Fi is sometimes a fun, but mostly daunting task for us.
-Sure, if you’re in a first world, well developed country, finding good wifi isn’t difficult.
+Finding a place with Free Wi-Fi is sometimes fun, but mostly a daunting task for us.
+Sure, if you’re in a well-developed country, finding good wifi isn’t difficult.
 Start wandering into the more remote, undeveloped parts of the world and this is where things start to get challenging.

-If a hotel, restaurant or cafe has decent internet speeds, going for a beer and an upload is awesome.
+If a hotel, restaurant, or cafe has decent internet speeds, going for a beer and an upload is awesome.
 But it’s not common since we left the USA.
 Most of the time, if we’re in need of internet, so are others.
-Meaning, that WiFi signal is going to have a lot of users and slow speeds.
+Meaning, that the WiFi signal is going to have a lot of users and slow speeds.
 Or, we’re simply in an area with slow and/or expensive internet (hello French Polynesia).
-If they are offering it up for free, its probably not very fast.
-Same rings true for public parks, libraries and government offices.
+If they are offering it up for free, it’s probably not very fast.
+The same rings true for public parks, libraries, and government offices.
 It’s a roll of the dice, some days it might work while others it can be bogged down so bad it won’t even download email.

 Paid Wifi can be a good option if it exists.
 Cyber cafés are still common in certain regions of the world and while they may not be free, they are often more reliable connections with faster speeds.

 Free or paid, we’ve learned to call ahead and ask questions such as: Do you have Wi-Fi?
 Is it currently working?
 Will it play a YouTube Video?
 Can I download and upload files?
 The answers to all of these questions vary each time and help us find the best place to get some solid work done.

 We have a nifty little device that helps us find and connect to WiFi hotspots from long distances.

 As we travel with our home, sometimes we luck out and a nearby restaurant, café or hotel has free wifi.
 When this happens, we turn on our Wifi Ranger and do a happy dance!